factorhouse/kpow/README.md

 The free version of Kpow can be found here:

 ```
-docker pull factorhouse/kpow-ce:93.4
+docker pull factorhouse/kpow-ce:94.1
 ```

-## Standard and Enterprise Edition
+## Enterprise Edition

-Paying customers using the Standard or Enterprise Edition can use the following Docker image:
+Paying customers using the Enterprise Edition can use the following Docker image:

 ```
-docker pull factorhouse/kpow-ee:93.4
+docker pull factorhouse/kpow:94.1
 ```

 Instructions on how to start a 30-day free trial of Kpow can be found [here](https://factorhouse.io/kpow/get-started).